Histogram-based Parameter-efficient Tuning for Passive and Active Sonar Classification: Results and Discussion

-The results in \cref{tab:comp-shared-results-singlecol} show varying strengths across different fine‐tuning strategies and datasets.
-On DeepShip, HPT with 8 bins achieves the highest accuracy (70.4\%), surpassing LoRA and SSF.
-This indicates that distribution‐based tuning can effectively capture the relevant acoustic characteristics of mid‐scale datasets.
+The results in Table \ref{tab:comp-shared-results-singlecol} show varying strengths across methods and datasets.
+On DeepShip, HPT achieves the highest accuracy (70.4\%).
+This indicates that distribution‐based tuning can effectively capture the acoustic characteristics of mid‐scale datasets.
 In contrast, on VTUAD, the larger dataset size favors SSF with six layers (92.2\%).
-Meanwhile, ShipsEar shows relatively more variability in performance across all methods, likely reflecting its unique acoustic characteristics and smaller overall dataset size.
-This reinforces the idea that no single tuning approach universally dominates; rather, the best choice may depend on both the data scale and the acoustic properties of the target domain.
+This reinforces the idea that no single tuning approach dominates.

-While the proposed HPT approach demonstrates strong performance, there remain some limitations and avenues for further research.
-First, HPT's efficacy can depend on hyper-parameters such as the number of bins and the layer injection strategy.
-Finding the optimal configuration may require extensive experimentation.
-Second, HPT’s reliance on distributional modeling could become less beneficial for tasks with extremely sparse data, as the histogram estimates might not adequately capture the feature distributions.
-Addressing this would likely involve adaptive binning strategies to regularize histogram layers.
+The results in Table \ref{tab:sonar-peft-results} show that generally most of the methods reach high accuracy on active sonar datasets.
+On Watertank, SSF with three insertion points at MHSA attains the best mean (98.99).
+HPT with 8 bins is broadly comparable to SSF.
+On Turntable, SSF with 6 insertion points matches full fine-tuning.
+Given the controlled data acquisition protocols, the frozen model features already linearly separate most classes (Watertank linear probe at 97.6), so PETL methods require smaller corrections.
+HPT with no insertion-site choices (unlike SSF) reaches competitive values, whereas the LoRA setup here appears too restrictive for Turntable’s viewpoint variation.